olivermel/hammerdb-el6-rpm/README.md

 1. The repo is cloned into a local sandbox
 2. Run "vagrant up" to build the VM.
 3. Run "vagrant ssh" to connect to VM.
-4. Run "rpmbuild -ba SPECS/hammerdb.spec" to build the hammerdb rpm package.
+4. Run "rpmbuild -ba SPECS/hammerdb.spec --define 'suffix 95' to build the hammerdb rpm package.

 Build RPM on server

 1. Once repo is cloned, run "sh ./bootstrap.sh"
 2. cd to ~/rpmbuild
-3. Run "rpmbuild -ba /SPECS/hammerdb.spec"
+3. Run "rpmbuild -ba /SPECS/hammerdb.spec --define 'suffix 95'"

 Installing the RPM